BOARD OF DIRECTORS

 Associate Liberal Arts - Certificate Interior Design

-"My son was 14 when he started drinking and using drugs and is now 32 in recovery.
-He has two children that both mothers are in addiction.
-It wasn't until I went to visited Thistle Farms and listening to the residents stories just touched my heart and thats when God put it on my heart that I needed to do more to help women in Loudoun County.
+"My son was 14 when he started drinking and using drugs and is now 35 in recovery.
+He has three children and both mothers are in recovery.
+It wasn't until I went to visited Thistle Farms and listening to the residents stories just touched my heart and that's when God put it on my heart that I needed to do more to help women in Loudoun County.
 Safe Haven Recovery / Dandelion Meadow started in Feb. of 2017."

 Rebecca E. Argabrite Grove

 Rebecca is a licensed occupational therapist having worked with children with disabilities and their families in direct service and administrative roles in public schools.
 She currently oversees governance, ethics, and international issues for the American Occupational Therapy Association.
 Rebecca has a history of volunteer service in a variety of local, state, and national boards and governance bodies.
 She is a Fellow of the American Occupational Therapy Association, and an Award of Merit recipient of the Virginia Occupational Therapy Association.

 Rebecca holds a bachelor’s degree in psychology from the University of Virginia and a master’s degree in occupational therapy from Shenandoah University.
 Rebecca combines her passion for helping individuals discover and utilize their strengths to engage and participate in meaningful activities with her acumen for strategic thinking and systems level change.

 Supporting women in recovery to re-establish healthy routines and relationships in a safe environment provides a foundation for personal growth, empowerment, and improved quality of life allowing them to reconnect and participate fully as members of the community.